Hyperlinear approximations to amenable groups come from sofic approximations: Abstract

 \section{Abstract}

-We provide a quantitative formulation of the equivalence between hyperlinearity and soficity for amenable groups, showing that every hyperlinear approximation to such a group is essentially produced from a sofic approximation.
+We provide a quantitative formulation of the equivalence between hyperlinearity and soficity for amenable groups, effectively showing how every hyperlinear approximation to such a group is simulated by a suitable sofic approximation.
 The proof is probabilistic, using the concentration of measure in high-dimensional spheres to control the deviation of an operator's matrix coefficients from its trace.
 As a corollary, we obtain a result connecting stability of sofic approximations with stability of hyperlinear approximations.